M1 Observing

 17 March | A ring | Small, shiny.. |

 Studies show that writing things down while you do the exercises deepens their impact.
-Since this is the first exercise, lets get off to a good start.
-Print out the worksheet and grab a pencil and lets get going.
-If you don't have a printer, just grab a piece or paper and start writing!
+Since this is the first exercise, let's get off to a good start!

 FAQs